w3c/wai-fundamentals-overview/content/foundations-course.md

 - Principles, Standards, and Checks (5 sections)
 - Getting Started with Accessibility (2 sections)

-Example videos from two activities are available:
-* @@ TPAC, YouTube

 ## Duration

 The course is designed to take most people about **16-20 hours to complete**.
 It is listed as 4 weeks of  4-5 hours effort per week.
 It is **self-paced** so you can complete it in a shorter or longer time frame.